Please note: At your instructor's discretion,

 -

-and download an original PRRI dataset, make a copy.
+locate and download an original PRRI dataset, make a

-version of that dataset, and then make a small.
+copy. version of that dataset, and then make a

-You also will need to split the dataset into groups
+observations.
+You also will need to split the

 -

-have a unique situation related to how SPSS is working
+situation related to how SPSS is working on your

-on your computer, please contact Dr. Setzler after you
+computer, please contact Dr. Setzler after you have

 carefully reviewed the instructions/screencast links

-a late assignment (that will receive a modest penalty)
+submit a late assignment (that will receive a modest

 Topic 9 (10/18 and 10/21) Recoding and